gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

   SPACE +   RAISE -> ok
   SPACE ...
 LOWER -> ok
   LOWER/RAISE x2  -> ok

 ## todo Custom Caps Lock

+todo lets try to disable capslock on layer switch

+todo switching to layer 3 with default layer=_LNAV should go to _L0

 The only good thing about Capslock is that you can shitf to get lower case again
 2x tap OSM will not do that